LutherCS/ip-class-pub/projects/calculator/description.md

 ## Styling

-Use Bootstrap or a similar framework.
+Use of Bootstrap is optional but highly encouraged.
 Bootstrap CSS and JavaScript files are provided.

-Elements have been stripped of the classes but you may add them back.
-Don't change the ids.

 ## Functionality